 Youth Innovation Entrepreneurship Bases

 - The Macao Young Entrepreneur Incubation Centre commenced operation in 2018 and is the first national co-working space in Macao.
 It provides young people of Macao with a wide range of entrepreneurship support services, including enquiry service, business registration, professional consultation and business matching.
 It also offers temporary office space for free.
 The centre facilitates youth participation in the development of the Greater Bay Area and proactively takes forward the close cooperation with incubation centres in the Mainland.
 Through mutual recognition of youth entrepreneurship projects with the Mainland, it recommends young people of Macao to settle in incubation centres in the Mainland to assist them in starting a business in the Mainland.
-Currently, more than 70 projects have joined, of which key business areas include technology, commerce and service industry, and culture.

 - Established by the Government of Macao SAR, the Sino-Portuguese Young Start-ups and Innovation Centre commenced in 2017.
 Located in the Macao Young Entrepreneur Incubation Centre, it promotes exchange and cooperation among young people of the Mainland, Macao and the Portuguese-speaking countries in the area of entrepreneurship.
 It also serves as a platform which fosters creativity, attracts talents and enables resource sharing.

 For Macao's key measures on taking forward the development of the Guangdong-Hong Kong-Macao Greater Bay Area, please refer to the website of Macao SAR Government (in Chinese and Portuguese only).